California Heat Pump Partnership Maps Path to 6 Million Installs by 2030

 If you sell in California, read the CAHPP blueprint before your next dealer meeting.
 Manufacturer programs that align with the state's 2030 plan will get preferred training, preferred inventory, and probably preferred co-op dollars.
 The ones that don't will get squeezed.

 That's not a small thing for contractors.
-When Carrier, Daikin, LG, Mitsubishi, Rheem, and Trane all sit on the same coalition board, their California dealer programs are likely to converge on similar training requirements and similar rebate structures.
+When Bosch, Carrier, Daikin, Fujitsu, Lennox, LG, Mitsubishi Electric, Rheem, A.O.
+Smith, and Trane all sit on the same coalition board, their California dealer programs are likely to converge on similar training requirements and similar rebate structures.
 Shops that are certified across multiple lines will have more flexibility than single-brand dealers.

 For more on the California regulatory picture, see Title 24 2025's heat pump mandates and the HEEHRA rebate waitlist.